 First, you’ll need to know where you can access your video.
-If it’s a video you recorded yourself, or one that you have downloaded onto your device, make sure you can find it in your file browser.
+If it’s a video you've recorded or downloaded onto your device, make sure you can find it in your file browser.
 It’s a good idea to rename your video file to something that you can search for and find easily.
-I'm going to be using one of our own videos as an example.
+For this example, I'm going to be using a video from our YouTube channel.

-And if you want to take a snapshot from a video you found online, just copy its URL!
+If you want to take a snapshot from a video you found online, all you have to do is copy the link.
 You can use videos from Facebook, Instagram, YouTube, Twitter, and pretty much any major video sharing platform on the internet.
-Either right click on the URL at the top of the page or right-click on the video while it’s playing and select “Copy Link.”
-Now you’re ready to upload your video.
+Either right-click on the link at the top of the page or right-click on the video while it’s playing and select “Copy Link.”
+Now, you’re ready to upload your video.

 Step 2: Upload Your Video to Kapwing

-Once you’ve located your video or copied its URL, head over to Kapwing.com.
-From the homepage, choose “Products” from the top menu and scroll down to find “Convert Video.”
+Once you’ve located your video or copied its URL, head over to Kapwing in your browser.
+From the homepage, choose "Tools" from the top menu and scroll down to find “Convert Video.”
 The video converter tool allows you to create a GIF, MP4, MP3, or JPEG file from any video source, but today we’ll focus on creating a JPEG.

 Step 3: Choose the Frame You Want to Use